CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

 1. At this step, you must enter Log analytics workspace ID and a key to install the MMA in the **SQLVM**.

-1. Now enter the Workspace ID and Key that you copied from the previous step, and click on **Review + Create** button and then click on **Create** on nextr window.
+1. Now, enter the Workspace ID and Key that you copied from the previous step, and click on **Review + Create** button and then click on **Create** on next window.

    ![](.././media/create1.png "sqlsearch")